Lawmakers address key issues on recreational pot, voting

-Lawmakers returned to Augusta on Monday to take up unresolved issues, including deciding the future of two voter-approved laws, one that legalized recreational marijuana and the other that created a first-of-its-kind ranked voting system for political candidates.
+Maine lawmakers returned to Augusta and took steps to decide the future of two voter-approved laws, one that legalized recreational marijuana and the other that created a first-of-its-kind ranked voting system for political candidates.

+Lawmakers on Monday voted to rewrite the state's recreational marijuana law and delay a new voting system.

-That opinion may have influenced senators, who voted Monday to delay implementing the new voting law until at least 2021.
-The law would be repealed then unless the Maine Constitution is amended to explicitly allow ranked-choice voting.
+That opinion may have influenced lawmakers, who voted on Monday to delay implementing the new law until at least 2021.
+The law would be repealed at that time unless the Maine Constitution is amended to explicitly allow ranked-choice voting.

+Both Republicans and some Democrats supported delaying the law, after Democrats and third-party lawmakers backed an unsuccessful push to keep the new system in place only for primaries and statewide races, such as for governor.

 "Now that we're in October, the process of trying to figure all that out in eight months is daunting," Dunlap said.

-The House and Senate on Monday evening gave initial support to a revised marijuana bill proposed by a bipartisan legislative panel, but it needs more support in the House in future rounds of voting before it becomes law.
-Members of the panel rewrote the voter-approved law to allow local communities to opt-in to recreational marijuana sales, which would likely start in 2019.
+The House and Senate late Monday night also endorsed a revised marijuana bill proposed by a bipartisan legislative panel.
+Members of the panel spent months rewriting the law to allow local communities to opt-in to recreational marijuana sales, which would likely start in 2019.
+The bill also makes other changes, like adding an excise tax to the existing 10 percent sales tax on recreational marijuana.

 Republican Gov. Paul LePage and Republican House Minority Leader Ken Fredette asked lawmakers to simply delay sales until 2019, without making other changes.
-Adult possession of recreational marijuana became legal this year in Maine.
+Adult possession of recreational marijuana became legal in Maine this year, while sales are delayed until at least February.

+The Legislature's Monday votes were not enough to withstand vetoes from LePage.
+The bills now head to his desk for consideration.

 The House and Senate also voted in support of funding the Geographic Information Systems.